Neckar: Power stations

 Additionally, the Neckar is and has been a cooling water supply for coal and nuclear power plants.
 Near Esslingen-Zell the Neckar cools the Altbach Power Station, one of the most modern bituminous coal power plants in Europe.
-It consists of two blocks and is located on the area of the two municipalities Altbach and Deizisau.
-It can including its gas turbines and the combination block 4 produce a maximum of about 1270 MW of electrical power.
+It consists of two blocks and is located in the area of the two municipalities Altbach and Deizisau.
+With its gas turbines and the combination block 4, it can produce a maximum of about 1270 MW of electrical power.

 The Heizkraftwerk Stuttgart-Gaisburg, the incineration facility of the Kraftwerks Stuttgart-Münster, the Kraftwerk Marbach, the Kraftwerk Walheim, the Neckarwestheim Nuclear Power Station, the Kraftwerk Heilbronn and the mothballed Obrigheim Nuclear Power Plant source their cooling or evaporation water from the Neckar as well.

 Bridges

 Famous bridges include the Neckar Valley Bridge Weitingen, near the town Horb am Neckar and the Old Bridge, in Heidelberg.

 The ladder is amongst the best known historic bridges.
 It already existed in the High Middle Ages and was erected in today's form in 1788.
 Further historic Neckar bridges are the Neckarbrücke in Lauffen am Neckar, in the core dating back to 1532, the Neckar bridge in Sulz constructed in 1742, the Pliensaubrücke, the Alte Agnesbrücke (old Agnes bridge) and the Ulrichsbrücke in Köngen.
 The oldest still remaining Neckar bridge is the Innere Brücke in Esslingen.
-The 230 meter long construction was built in the 13th century and consists of eleven stone arches.
+The 230-meter-long construction was built in the 13th century and consists of eleven stone arches.

 The Neckartalbrücke Heilbronn is with 1348 meter the longest Neckarbridge.
 The prestressed concrete construction built in 1967 is ailing and since early 2018 being replaced by a new bridge.

 In Neckargröningen the 85-meter longest free spanning wooden pedestrian bridge was created in 1990.
 The unusual structure has a triangle profile.
 Die älteste Spannbeton-Eisenbahnbrücke Deutschlands – erbaut 1957 – steht in Heilbronn.